Akiwacky/dbt-economic_data_model/README.md

-Here's the revised version of your blog post with corrections and improvements:

----

 # Building an End-to-End Data Pipeline with Google Cloud, dbt, and Looker

 In this blog post, I'll walk you through the journey of building an end-to-end data pipeline using Google Cloud Storage, BigQuery, dbt, and Looker.
 This project was a fascinating exploration of modern data engineering practices, leveraging powerful tools to transform raw data into actionable insights.